AbdelazeezAbd/neiborhood-map/README.md

 ## Running steps
 1. download this repository
-2. Go to [https://console.developers.google.com](Google developers) and sign in to your Google account
+2. Go to [https://console.developers.google.com] (Google developers) and sign in to your Google account
 3. create a new project
 4. click on the library then click on "Google Maps JavaScript API" and enable it
 5. repeat 4th step for the following: